duncan3dc/sonos/controllers/play-some-music.md

 ```

-Or check on your networks current status:
+Or check on your network's current status:

 ```php
 $controllers = $sonos->getControllers();